-Greenline seeks to make an impact, generate attractive risk-adjusted returns for our investors, and ultimately establish deep relationships with both our clients and investors.
+Greenline seeks to make an impact, establish deep relationships with both our clients and investors, and ultimately generate attractive risk-adjusted returns for our investors.
 In conjunction with mission-driven capital provided by investors, we leverage the New Markets Tax Credit ("NMTC") program to provide financing to underserved businesses and communities.

 Our funds are organized to address a wide range of investment opportunities, regardless of region, industry, or position in the capital structure.
 While the main objective of our funds is significantly the same—to make an impact—we select and customize the specific financing product on a case-by-case basis following our risk analysis and due diligence of a prospective client.
 This process includes understanding the client's financing requirements, its intended use of the proceeds, business model, industry, and growth plans, among others.
 Contingent on our due diligence, we can provide flexible senior secured debt, unsecured subordinated debt, and/or equity co-investments to businesses.